Jeffrey S. Lantis, Ph.D.

 Arms and Influence: U.S. Technology Innovations and the Evolution of International Security Norms, Stanford University Press, 2016.

 Strategic Cultures and Security Policies in the Asia-Pacific, Editor, Routledge, 2015.

 Journal Articles, Book Chapters, and Refereed Publications [selected recent]

-“Active Teaching and Learning: The State of the Literature,” with Matthew Krain and Kent J. Kille, Oxford Research Encyclopedia of International Studies (forthcoming 2019).
+“Active Teaching and Learning: The State of the Literature,” with Matthew Krain and Kent J. Kille, Oxford Research Encyclopedia of International Studies, Oxford University Press, 2019.

-“The Nuclear Taboo and Norm Cluster Resiliency: Insulating Against a North Korean Nuclear First-Use,” in Proceedings of Workshop on “Responding to North Korean Nuclear First Use: Minimizing Damage to the Nuclear Taboo,” Johns Hopkins University Applied Physics Laboratory (forthcoming 2019).
+“The Nuclear Taboo and Norm Cluster Resiliency: Insulating Against a North Korean Nuclear First-Use,” in Proceedings of Workshop on “Responding to North Korean Nuclear First Use: Minimizing Damage to the Nuclear Taboo,” Johns Hopkins University Applied Physics Laboratory, 2019.